flutter/packages/packages/web_pointer_interceptor/example/README.md

 # web_pointer_interceptor

-A small example for the PointerInterceptor widget.
+An example for the PointerInterceptor widget.

 ## Getting Started